top of page

 Here are some ideas to get you started:

-1. Repaint the exterior: One of the quickest and most cost-effective ways to give your house a facelift is to repaint the exterior.
-Choose a color that complements your home's architectural style and the surrounding environment.
+Repaint the exterior: One of the fastest and most cost-effective ways to refresh your home is with a new coat of paint.
+Pick a colour that complements your home’s architecture and the surrounding environment.

-2. Update the landscaping: Well-manicured lawns, and well-placed gardens or planters can go a long way in improving your home's street appeal.
-Consider adding outdoor lighting or updating existing fixtures to highlight your home's best features.
+Update the landscaping: A well-maintained lawn, thoughtfully placed gardens, or stylish planters can dramatically improve street appeal.
+Outdoor lighting or updated fixtures can highlight your home’s best features.

-3. Replace the front door: A new front door can instantly give your home a fresh look on any budget.
-Choose a style that complements your home's exterior use of materials or paint it a bold color to make a statement.
+Replace the front door: A new front door instantly gives your home a fresh look.
+Choose a style that complements your exterior, or go bold with a statement colour.

 Tired kitchen cabinets in cream with polished timber floor.